websanco/liferay-learn/docs/dxp/7.x/en/content-authoring-and-management/documents-and-media/documents-and-media-ui-reference.md

 Metadata Sets are groups of fields that can be added to Document Types.

-Metadata Sets can be grouped in a hierarchy and can become the foundation of another metadata set (an "extension").
-A "child" metadata set is displayed on the same level as the parent.
+Metadata Sets can be grouped in a hierarchy and can become the foundation of another metadata set (an *extension*).
+A child metadata set is displayed on the same level as the parent.

 ![The Metadata Set Tab contains all Metadata Sets.](./documents-and-media-ui-reference/images/03.png)